cosmos/cosmos-sdk/docs/basics/gas-fees.md

 <!--
 order: 4
-synopsis: This document describes the default strategies to handle gas and fees within a Cosmos SDK application.
 -->

 # Gas and Fees

+This document describes the default strategies to handle gas and fees within a Cosmos SDK application. {synopsis}

 ## Pre-requisite Readings {hide}